SUNET/cnaas-nms/docs/configuration/index.rst

 ---------------------

 Besides config files, cnaas-nms uses environment variables for configuration.
-The environment variables are typically set using docker-compose.
+The environment variables are typically set using docker compose.

-Docker-compose will spin up a multi container environment including the CNaaS NMS API, httpd and dhcp server, postgresql, redis and the JWT auth server.
+Docker compose will spin up a multi container environment including the CNaaS NMS API, httpd and dhcp server, postgresql, redis and the JWT auth server.

-There are various ways to set environment variables in docker-compose.
+There are various ways to set environment variables in docker compose.
 The most common one is the ``docker-compose.yml`` file.

 A list of the environment variables used by each Docker container: